HTML PROGRAMMING:HTML – Phrase Tags

-Phrase tags are used to give more specific meaning to small pieces of text.
-Many of them are semantic, which means they describe the role of the text, not only how it looks.
+Phrase tags are used to add specific meaning to small pieces of text within a sentence or paragraph.
+Most phrase tags are semantic, meaning they describe the role or purpose of the text rather than just its appearance.

 Common phrase tags